seancmonahan/dactyl-chimera-keyboard/docs/index.md

 #### But I use a full size keyboard!
 Where are my arrow keys and function row?

 Dactyl Chimera has almost as many keys as a 60% keyboard, depending on your thumb cluster choice.
-Included with each release is a spreadsheet showcasing the best layouts available.
-The Traditional-ish layout should appease fans of bigger keyboards.
+The thumb cluster should make layer access marginally more convenient, but that isn't good enough for everyone.
+Currently, the only keyboards I know of with an F-row and arrow keys are the keyboards that inspired the original Dactyl: the [Maltron](https://www.maltron.com/store/c34/Dual_hand_keyboards.html) and the [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) Many projects are in the works, check them out if this build guide hasn't been updated in a while:
+- Reddit User [RMTZ](https://www.reddit.com/user/rmTizi/)'s keyboard is still in development.
+- MoErgo's [Glove80](https://geekhack.org/index.php?topic=114881.msg3086876) has not gone into production yet.
+- ScarletSwordfish's beautiful(?)
+[AEK II Split](https://geekhack.org/index.php?topic=103804) requires parts from an old Apple keyboard and might end up being a personal project.

 ### Buying components

-We'll need some tools: (3d printer, soldering iron, etc.) Some normal keyboard parts (switches, keycaps) and some special parts (screws, 3d printer filament.)
+We'll need some tools (3d printer, soldering iron, etc.), some normal keyboard parts (switches, keycaps), and some special parts (screws, 3d printer filament.)

-####Let's start with tools.
+#### Let's start with tools.

-Personally, I think it's a good idea to use publically accessible tools so that you can invest more money in the actual components of the keyboard.
-Check your your local makerspace, public library, or college to see what they have on hand.
+Personally, I think it's a good idea to use publically available tools so that you can invest more money in the actual components of your keyboard.
+Check your local makerspace, public library, or college to see what they have on hand.
 Who knows, it might even be fancier than what you could afford on your own.
 If you do insist on owning your own tools, these lists should help you.
-Make sure to also read the sections below to understand how you'll actually USE these tools.
+Make sure to read the full build guide to understand how you'll actually USE these tools.

  - Keebio maintains a great list of soldering equipment. https://docs.keeb.io/soldering-tools#tip-cleanertinner
  - I'm not sure about 3d printer shopping guides; your suggestions would be helpful here.
- - If you need safety glasses, I can recommend the Uvex Sperian, Uvex Protégé, and Pyramex Ztek.
-The clear lens variant is great for working indoors as well as protecting from UV rays while outside.
+ - If you need safety glasses, I recommend the Uvex Sperian, Uvex Protégé, and Pyramex Ztek.
+The clear lens variants are great for working indoors while still providing UV protection outdoors.

-### Hand sizing chart, and using 3D modeling software
+### Hand sizing chart and using FreeCAD